+The biggest current threat from plant pathogens is ash dieback caused by Hymenoscyphus fraxineus (previously known as Chalara fraxinea).
 Although the 2019 data available to the Greater Gwent State of Nature reported only eight records in the whole of Gwent, we know it had taken hold across the county by then and is now ubiquitous in towns and woodlands alike.

-Loss of ash from our landscape is not only a tragic loss but it will have a consequent negative impact on ash dependent species of fungi and invertebrates.
+Loss of ash from our landscape is not only a tragic loss it itself but will have a consequent negative impact on ash dependent species of fungi and invertebrates.
 Management of the problem will result in the release of carbon into the atmosphere as diseased trees are removed for health and safety reasons.